Occupational Safety and Health

 Mental Health Care Measures through Close Cooperation

-In Japan, the Health Care Administration Office established in our Tokyo head office is responsible for planning and promoting Group-wide health management measures.
+In addition to clinics at our head office and major operation bases, the Teijin Group runs a Health Care Administration Office in our Tokyo head office.
+This office is a specialized organization responsible for planning and promoting Group-wide physical and mental health management measures as well as verifying the effects thereof.